 The advice also suggests that anyone who received the first vaccination and, since becoming pregnant, has been offered their second dose should still take it up – unless they had a serious side effect following their first jab.

 However in April, news broke that anyone under 30 years old would not be offered the Oxford/Astrazeneca vaccine on the basis that it can, in very rare circumstances, lead to blood clots in younger age groups.
 Some medical experts, including those at the Royal College of Midwives, have expressed the need for all pregnant women to be given the same choice between vaccines considering this news.

 Vice president at the Royal College of Obstetricians and Gynaecologists, Dr Pat O’Brien, has said,“The latest government guidance for pregnant women is to contact their GP for advice on how to receive the appropriate vaccine.
 However GP practices are reporting that they don’t have the ability to do this, leaving pregnant women feeling frustrated and helpless as they are passed from pillar to post.

 “Healthcare professionals offering COVID-19 vaccination should continue to discuss the benefits and risks, including the side-effects, with pregnant and postnatal women and for those about to start – or who have started – fertility treatment.
 This should include discussion of the different vaccine types available, including the extremely rare adverse thrombotic events.”

 Generally, pregnant women are more at risk from Covid-19 than those who are not pregnant.
-Anyone pregnant diagnosed with Covid-19 might have an increased risk of adverse pregnancy outcomes, such as preterm birth, as well according to the Centers for Disease Control.
+Anyone pregnant who is diagnosed with Covid-19 may have an increased risk of adverse pregnancy outcomes, such as preterm birth, according to the Centers for Disease Control.
 This has been one of the driving factors to allow pregnant women access to the Covid-19 vaccination.